 - a nuclear reactor for research or production of nuclear materials for industrial or medical use

 - a plant for preparing or storing fuel for use in a nuclear reactor

-- a nuclear waste storage or disposal facility with an activity that is greater than the activity level prescribed by the Regulations
+- a nuclear waste storage or disposal facility with an activity greater than that prescribed by the Regulations

-- a facility for production of radioisotopes with an activity that is greater than the activity level prescribed by the Regulations
+- a facility for production of radioisotopes with an activity greater than that prescribed by the Regulations.

 Dealings with controlled material or controlled apparatus

 To ‘deal with’ in relation to controlled apparatus or controlled material is any of the following: